 individuals with disabilities are encouraged to apply.

-The incumbent must obtain a Class A Commercial Driver License (CDL) within six (6) months of appointment.
+The incumbent must obtain a Class A Commercial Driver License (CDL) with ?N? endorsement within six (6) months of appointment.

 Occasional to moderate travel required.
 Position may respond to emergencies, including natural disasters or other type incidents requiring travel, as needed.

-The incumbent must live within 30 miles of the headquarters, which is located at 290 Airport Road, Carrabelle, Florida, by the first day of appointment.
+The incumbent must live within 30 miles of the headquarters, which is located at 618 Plantation Road, Perry, Florida, throughout employment in this position.